Logan-Martin/Engineering_4_Notebook/README.md

 [Link to Code.](https://github.com/Logan-Martin/Engineering_4_Notebook/blob/main/raspberry-pi/Landing%20Area%20Assignments/Landing%20Area%20P2%20%20(Plotting))

 #### Reflection:
 To make code actually go to quads, add 64 to the X values of the triangle.
 For Y, do 32 - y1, 32 - y2, ect.
-Thaqt took a bit to find out, [this was a helpful source.](https://makeabilitylab.github.io/physcomp/advancedio/oled.html)
+That took a bit to find out, [this was a helpful source.](https://makeabilitylab.github.io/physcomp/advancedio/oled.html) Pretty much the same code as part 1, but with a bunch of random trail and error.

 &nbsp;